Proactively Identify and Address Social & Emotional Barriers to Learning

 Effective learning starts with the social and emotional well-being of students.
 PASS helps identify fragile learners who are held back by factors such as a lack of confidence, motivation, or connection to school.
 By uncovering how students feel about themselves and school, educators can give them the support they need to thrive.

-The online assessment and intervention tool used to serve over 2 million students
+The online assessment and SEL intervention tool used to

 "PASS allows us to get in early to sort out any problems before students begin to underachieve, and to be proactive to try to prevent problems from happening rather than dealing with the consequences later."

 Principal, Ashland Schools

 PASS automatically generates multi-level reports that are easy to read using a clear traffic light system.

 Reports provide insights into nine factors, allowing schools to clearly identify barriers to learning such as disengagement, low self-worth, bullying, and the risk of absenteeism.

 Demographic data allows schools to ensure equity in education at every stage of the process.

 PASS data allows schools to start the conversation that will ultimately improve student confidence, behavior, attendance, and achievement, as aligned to ESSA's non-academic standards.

 "PASS was the first SEL assessment we reviewed for district-wide use in grades K through 12.
 Still, we spent the better part of a year looking at several highly regarded SEL products only to return to PASS as our first choice.
 We determined that PASS is the most user-friendly while providing the assessment information in several key areas and providing an abundance of resources.
 We loved that students complete the self-assessment, and teachers are provided color code data following the assessments."